-As a step towards examining the plausibility of a preference and discounting channel, we show the lifecycle profiles implied by our dynamic model, for various percentiles of the unobserved heterogeneity ξ_i .
-In the top panel of Figure 6 we show consumption profiles, in logs.19 We see that consumption levels are monotone in the types.
+As a step towards examining the plausibility of a preference and discounting channel, we show the lifecycle profiles implied by our dynamic model, for various percentiles of the unobserved heterogeneity $\xi_i$ .
+In the top panel of Figure 6 we show consumption profiles, in logs.
+We see that consumption levels are monotone in the types.
 This is partly a result of our restriction in (12), which implies monotonicity at the reference age.
-In addition, comparing the dispersion of the solid lines (which correspond to the ξ_i percentiles) with the dashed lines (which correspond to 10th and 90th unconditional percentiles of log-consumption), we see that type heterogeneity explains a large part of the overall variation in log-consumption.
-Our results imply that ξ_i accounts for 25% of the variance of log-consumption.20
+In addition, comparing the dispersion of the solid lines (which correspond to the $\xi_i$ percentiles) with the dashed lines (which correspond to 10th and 90th unconditional percentiles of log-consumption), we see that type heterogeneity explains a large part of the overall variation in log-consumption.
+Our results imply that $\xi_i$ accounts for 25% of the variance of log-consumption.

 In the bottom panel of Figure 6 we show the profiles of assets and income, in logs.
-In the left
+In the left graph we see that, similarly to consumption, assets are monotone in types.
+This suggests that, while high-type households consume more than low types, they also hold more assets.
+However, the variation

-19To draw these profiles we proceed by simulation, using a similar strategy to ABB.
+$^{21}$ To draw these profiles we proceed by simulation, using a similar strategy to ABB.
 In addition, in the graphs we show non-residualized variables; that is, we add back the predictions of the first-stage regressions to the residuals of log-consumption, log-assets, and log-income.
 Note these predictions include the effects of calendar time in addition to those of demographics.

-20In Appendix Figure A9 we plot the median and 10th and 90th percentile of log-consumption, over the life cycle, for three percentiles of ξ_i (10th, median, and 90th).
-This confirms that the between- ξ_i dispersion of consumption is substantial, even though there is large within- ξ_i variation as well.
+&lt;sup>22In Appendix Figure A12 we plot the median and 10th and 90th percentile of log-consumption, over the life cycle, for three percentiles of $\xi_i$ (10th, median, and 90th).
+This confirms that the between- $\xi_i$ dispersion of consumption is substantial, even though there is large within- $\xi_i$ variation as well.

-Notes: Average non-residualized log-consumption in graph (a), log-assets in graph (b), and persistent latent component of log-income in graph (c), for different ages and percentiles of ξ_i (10%, 25%, Median, 75%, 90%).
+Notes: Average non-residualized log-consumption in graph (a), log-assets in graph (b), and persistent latent component of log-income in graph (c), for different ages and percentiles of $\xi_i$ (10%, 25%, Median, 75%, 90%).
 The dashed lines show the age-specific unconditional 10th and 90th percentiles for each outcome measure.

-graph we see that, similarly to consumption, assets are monotone in types.
-This suggests that, while high-type households consume more than low types, they also hold more assets.
-However, the variation in types explains a relatively small share of the overall variation in log-assets.
-Note that, while the restriction in (12) imposes that log-consumption increases with the type ξ_i at particular covariates values, nothing in our approach restricts log-assets to be monotone in the type.
-Quantitatively, we find that ξ_i accounts for 3% of the variance of log-assets.
+in types explains a relatively small share of the overall variation in log-assets.
+Note that, while the restriction in (12) imposes that log-consumption increases with the type $\xi_i$ at particular covariates values, nothing in our approach restricts log-assets to be monotone in the type.
+Quantitatively, we find that $\xi_i$ accounts for 3% of the variance of log-assets.
 In the right graph we show the results for the persistent latent component of income.
 We see the same monotone behavior in the type as for consumption and assets.
-Our results imply that ξ_i accounts for 4% of the variance of the persistent latent component of log-income.21 We have already seen that the correlation between the latent type and income is sufficient to generate sizable differences between specifications with and without latent heterogeneity, see Figure 4.
+Our results imply that $\xi_i$ accounts for 4% of the variance of the persistent latent type and income.
+We have already seen that the correlation between the latent type and income is sufficient to generate sizable differences between specifications with and without latent heterogeneity, see Figure 4.